Nothing says fall quite like the cozy scent of apple cider and cinnamon drifting through the kitchen.

 Instructions

-- In another bowl, whisk together the applesauce, reduced cider, almond milk, eggs, and vanilla until smooth.
+- Mix Wet: In a separate bowl, whisk the cooled reduced cider, maple syrup, applesauce, eggs, oil, and vanilla until smooth.

-- Combine Wet and Dry: Pour the wet ingredients into the dry and mix until just combined.
-Don’t overmix—the batter should be thick.
+- Combine: Gently fold the wet ingredients into the dry ingredients until just combined.
+Do not overmix.

 Notes